ir-nlp-csui/kethu/README.md

-# KETHU: An Indonesian Constituency Treebank in the Penn Treebank Format
+# Kethu: An Indonesian Constituency Treebank in the Penn Treebank Format
-**(KETHU: Treebank "Constituency" Bahasa Indonesia dalam Format Penn Treebank)**
+**(Kethu: Treebank "Constituency" Bahasa Indonesia dalam Format Penn Treebank)**

 We revised and converted an Indonesian constituency treebank created by [Dinakaramani et al (2015)](https://github.com/famrashel/idn-treebank) from Universitas Indonesia to the Penn Treebank format, a de-facto standard in creating the constituency treebank.